Methodology and Best Practices for Document Analysis Projects

 - Parameterize learning:

-- Ideally generate train/test metadata on the dataset to have the same train/test set and thus be able to compare different experiments to each other.
+- Ideally generate train/test metadata on the dataset to have the same train/test set and thus be able to compare different experiments with each other.
 Contact us if needed.

 - Otherwise use the parameter “Shuffle: true”.
 This will perform a new random split at each training run.
 Changes in training success may then come from properties of these random splits, especially when the number of documents is small.